jayliu0313/Diffusion_Multi-View_AD/README.md

 ```

 ### Buid Memory and Inference
-The result will be stored in the output directory.
+The result will be stored in the output directory. <br />
 You can use "--vis" to visualize our result of the heat map.
 ```
 python test.py --datasets_path DATASET_PATH --load_unet_ckpt UNET_CKPT_PATH --load_controlnet_ckpt CONTROLNET_CKPT_PATH